 Reliable and legal origin guaranteed

 All the diamonds used in our jewels have been obtained from reliable and legal sources.
 They come with a guarantee that certifies that they originate from conflict-free and legal sources and that the supplier is committed to regulations that adhere to the resolutions of the United Nations and the Kimberley Process.

 All round (brilliant cut) Sandberg diamonds from 0,30 carat upwards come with GIA’s grading report which assesses fully the quality of the gemstone you have purchased.

 You will also know that the report you receive relates to the gemstone you purchased as all Sandberg diamonds of this size have a laser inscription on the girdle which matches the number on the grading report.
 To view the inscription at least a ten time magnification is required.

 You can be certain that the Sandberg diamond you have purchased is authentic and that its value is based on an accurate evaluation.
-You are also able to view your diamond on GIA’s internet pages at www2.gia.edu/reportcheck.
+You are also able to view your diamond’s grading report on GIA’s internet pages at www.gia.edu/report-check-landing

 A grading report is available also for smaller diamonds than this and for specially cut diamonds for an additional fee.
 Gradings from other grading laboratories can also be arranged for an additional fee.

 You can learn more about GIA’s grading system here: